What do we do with 1st Timothy 4:1 People?

 Church is also important.

-All that makes church a big stinking deal.
+All that makes church a biggest of big stinking deals.

 One problem.